Cookies Policy

 For any queries, please contact imeymat@uca.es.

-+ INFO ON HOW TO ENTER INTO I+D+i CONTRACTS WITH IMEYMAT
+HOW TO ENTER INTO R&D&I CONTRACTS WITH IMEYMAT?

-1. Research groups recognised by the university, departments and university research institutes, as well as their teaching staff, either through the above or through university bodies, centres, foundations or similar organisational structures dedicated to channelling teaching staff research initiatives and transferring research results, may enter into contracts with individuals, universities, or public and private entities for the performance of scientific, technological, humanistic or artistic work, as well as for specific training activities.
+1. Research groups recognised by the university, university departments and research institutes, as well as their academic staff—whether through the aforementioned bodies or through the university’s bodies, centres, foundations or similar organisational structures dedicated to channelling academic staff’s research initiatives and transferring research results— may enter into contracts with individuals, universities, or public and private entities for the performance of scientific, technological, humanistic or artistic work, as well as for specific training activities.

-2. The governing bodies of universities, within the framework of the basic rules laid down by the Government, shall regulate the procedures for authorising the work and entering into the contracts referred to in the previous section, as well as the criteria for determining the destination of the goods and resources obtained through them.
+2. The governing bodies of universities shall, within the framework of the basic regulations laid down by the Government, regulate the procedures for authorising the work and concluding the contracts referred to in the preceding paragraph, as well as the criteria for determining the use of the assets and resources obtained therefrom.

-The researcher in charge at the UCA will be responsible for submitting the contract to the relevant Vice-Chancellor’s Office, using the electronic form available on the WIDI platform.
+The principal investigator at the UCA will be responsible for submitting the contract proposal to the relevant Vice-Rector’s Office, using the online form available on the WIDI.widi.uca.es platform > Service Request > OTRI Authorisation Request

 This platform streamlines the procedure.